Teaching & School Apprenticeships

 The Coaching Professional in Education Apprenticeship ensures coaches in schools have the advanced theory, skills, and strategies to engage and empower others to enhance their professional performance.
 Professional coaching in schools can build the self-belief of other teachers, encouraging them to be curious and self-aware, better equipping them to collaborate, innovate and deal with the many challenges educational organisations face daily.

 Benefits of Apprenticeships for schools

-Use your Apprenticeship Levy to invest in your existing staff to boost staff loyalty and retention; you are helping them progress their career with new qualifications, demonstrating that your school values its workforce, which motivates and engages staff members.
+Use your Apprenticeship Levy to invest in your existing staff to boost staff loyalty and retention.
+Help staff progress their career with new qualifications.
+Demonstrate that your school values its workforce, which motivates and engages staff members.